johnnyg/google-mail-oex/readme.txt

 KNOWN ISSUES
 -this extension will only show/count up to 20 unread mails per account (thats a limitation from the google api)
+-currently dont work with barracuda-release of opera (tested with build 2014)

 HISTORY
 v2.0